 Adds a resource reference to each JDBC JNDI name in the

-Note:Do not use WLST commands to deploy applications that use application-level data sources with password indirection, because WLST cannot set password indirection credential mappings on the server.
+Note:Do not use WLST commands to deploy applications that use application-level data sources with password indirection, as WLST cannot set password indirection credential mappings on the server.

-The following is applicable if you configured security in your application using the Configure ADF Security wizard, or the application contains connections with secure attributes, for example, database connection password, external applications with shared or public credentials:
+The following is applicable if you have configured security in your application using the Configure ADF Security wizard, or the application contains connections with secure attributes such as a database connection password or external applications with shared or public credentials:

-If you retain the default selection in the Security Deployment Options section, then the credential migration will behave as follows, depending on if the WebLogic domain is in development or production mode:
+If you retain the default selection in the Security Deployment Options section, then the credential migration will behave as follows, depending on whether the WebLogic domain is in development or production mode:

-To enable credential migration for an application to be deployed in development mode, start the managed server with
+When you deploy a custom WebCenter application in development mode, you must first enable credential migration.
+To enable credential migration for an application to be deployed in development mode, start the Managed Server with